 - Editors first review the submitted manuscript, called initial review by the editors.
-It will be desk evaluated whether the submitted manuscript is suitable for the AYUMIbased on focus and scope, similarity score by using Crosscheck-iThenticate, methodological flaw, readability of the articles, and adhering to the submitted paper template.
+It will be desk evaluated whether the submitted manuscript is suitable for the Techno-fish Journal

 - Furthermore, the manuscript will be sent to at least two anonymous reviewers.

-- Review process article using Blind Peer Review
+- Review process article using Double Blind Peer Review

 - The anonymous reviewers' comments are then sent to the corresponding author for necessary actions and responses.
 Afterward, the editorial team meeting suggested the final decision to the revised manuscript by authors.

 - Finally, the Editor will send the final decision to the corresponding author.

 - The accepted manuscript then continued to the copyediting and layout editing process to prepare the camera-ready paper.

 Utilizing feedback from the peer review process, the Editor will make a final publication decision.
 The review process will take approximately 4 to 12 weeks.
 Decisions categories include:

 - Reject - Rejected manuscripts will not be published, and authors will not have the opportunity to resubmit a revised version of the manuscript to Techno-fish Journal

 - Resubmit for Review– The submission needs to be re-worked, but with significant changes, it may be accepted.
 However, It will require a second round of review.